How to Handle Dropship Returns

 The Importance of Tracking Numbers

-It is necessary that your return policy clearly states that you only accept returns with tracking numbers.
+It is necessary that your dropshipping return policy clearly states that you only accept returns with tracking numbers.
 Sometimes customers will dishonestly claim they shipped a return back to you to avoid the process of actually making the return.

 Additionally, sometimes an item is not actually damaged (even though a customer claims it is), and they are simply trying to get a refund for a product that is actually in good condition.
 When the product is returned and it doesn’t arrive as expected, they’ll argue it must have been lost in the mail.
 This is obviously a situation you want to avoid.